 All items on display come with detailed descriptions.
 The ground floor houses nautical equipment as well as tools with a short description of their use.
 Of special interest are the archives and historical documents.
 On the first floor lie numerous uniforms, portraits, and impressive ship replicas.

 The Nautical Museum of Santorini is open every day except for Tuesdays from 10.00 to 14.00 and from 17.00 to 20.00.

 The Nautical Museum of Santorini is located in the village of Oia, just a 5-minute walk away from the bus station.

-Car rental: There’s the option of renting a car with as little as 14.5 euro per day and pick it up directly from your hotel.
-You can then visit the Nautical Museum but also many other places of interest.
+Car rental: There’s the option of renting a car and picking it up directly from your hotel.
+You can then visit the Museum of musical instruments but also many other places of interest.

 Public transfers: In Oia village lies the terminal of the bus route Fira > Oia.
+The museum is a 5-minute walk away.
 Fira is where the central bus station of the island is located.
-There are bus connections between this bus station and the most areas of the island.
+Bus connections between this bus station and most areas of the island are available.
 There are buses to Oia approximately every hour.
-Consider that time schedules might change according to the season.
+Note that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.